arangodb/docs/3.11/foxx-reference-modules-queues.md

 Creates a proxy object representing a job with the given job id.

-The job will be looked up in the specified queue in the current database.
+The job is looked up in the specified queue in the current database.

 Returns the job for the given jobId.
-Properties of the job object will be fetched whenever they are referenced and can not be modified.
+Properties of the job object are fetched whenever they are referenced and can not be modified.

 **Arguments**